-Valencia Regional Emergency Communications Center’s new hires will be required to go through (100) hours of classroom training and are trained by in-house certified Instructors.
-After completion, the new hires will be placed out on the Floor for (OJT) on the job training; the new hire will be shadowed with the Instructor for approximately (3) to (6) months.
-Dispatchers are mandated to attend the NM Law Enforcement Academy in Santa Fe, NM, within their first 12 months of Employment.
+Valencia Regional Emergency Communications Center’s new hires must go through (100) hours of classroom training and are trained by in-house certified instructors.
+After completion, the new hires will be placed out on the Floor for (OJT) on-the-job training; the new hire will be shadowed by the instructor for approximately (3) to (6) months.
+Telecommunicators are mandated to attend the NM Law Enforcement Academy in Santa Fe, NM, within their first 12 months of employment.

 During the (100) hours of training dispatchers are required to get certified in:

 - EMD- Emergency Medical Dispatch- this mandate is to answer 911 Medical Calls and give pre-arrival medical instructions.
 This is a (24) hours course.

 - NCIC – National Crime Information Center – Certification is needed to enter Warrants, Stolen Vehicles, Missing Persons, Sex Offenders, etc.

 - NIMS – 100, 200, 700 Homeland Security